Controlling headscale with remote CLI¶

 Troubleshooting¶

-or newer. - Verify that your TLS certificate is valid and trusted
+- Verify that your TLS certificate is valid and trusted.